CharlesQueiroz/jumia-exercise/README.md

 ## Tech Stack

-The project use SpringBoot for core and others libs like:
+The project uses SpringBoot for core and other libs like:

-**Server:** SpringBoot, SpringData, RestAssured, Git, Lombok, maven, docker end Java 17
+**Server:** SpringBoot, SpringData, RestAssured, Git, Lombok, maven, docker and Java 17

 ## Installation

-For Run, you just need install the Java 17 JDK, docker, git and Maven 3.6.0+ and follow the steps:
+For Run, you just need to install the Java 17 JDK, docker, git and Maven 3.6.0+ and follow the steps:

 ### Installing Apache Maven

-The installation of Apache Maven is a simple process of extracting the archive and adding the bin folder with the mvn command to the PATH.
+The installation of Apache Maven is a simple process of extracting the archive and adding the bin folder with the `mvn` command to the `PATH`.
+> MacOS users with Homebrew installed can also use: `brew install maven`

 Detailed steps are:

-Have a JDK installation on your system.
-Either set the **JAVA_HOME** environment variable pointing to your JDK installation or have the java executable on your **PATH**.
+You must have a JDK installed on your system.
+Either set the `JAVA_HOME` environment variable pointing to your JDK installation or have the java executable on your `PATH`.

 Extract distribution archive in any directory